Hishcyke History, Family Crest & Coats of Arms

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

 Early History of the Hishcyke family

-Another 121 words (9 lines of text) are included under the topic Early Hishcyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hishcyke research.
+Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hishcyke History in all our PDF Extended History products and printed products wherever possible.

 Hishcyke Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hishcyke include Hitchcock, Hichcock, Hiscock, Hiscox, Hitchcocke, Hedgecock, Hitchcoke, Hitchcott and many more.

 Early Notables of the Hishcyke family (pre 1700)

 Outstanding amongst the family at this time was Daniel Hitchcock (1739-1777), American attorney and graduate of Yale University.
 He was first appointed lieutenant colonel in command of the regiment when it marched to serve in the Siege of...